AanZee/harbour/README.md

 Harbour is a Global component library created at [Aan Zee](https://www.aanzee.nl).

-## Documentation

-A detailed explanation of all the components and how to use them can be found in the [documentation section]('https://aanzee.github.io/harbour/docs').

 ## Installation

 You can add Harbour to your project through a npm install.